 I didn't use the eurail pass for the UK, but I did use it for all the other places you mentioned and then some!

 Many places also allow you to use it for local transit and you can also use it for discounts in some places.

 Catching overnight trains can also save you on accommodation costs.

-As Tomas said, you can grab the connections whenever you like, so you can adjust your schedule according to the places you are enjoying. over 2 years ago
+As Tomas said, you can grab the connections whenever you like, so you can adjust your schedule according to the places you are enjoying. almost 3 years ago